New York Liberty: The Isiah Thomas era (2015–2018)

-The Joseph Tsai era (2019–present)
+The Tsai era and 2024 championship (2019–present)

-On January 23, 2019, the Liberty were sold to Joseph Tsai, co-founder of the Alibaba Group, a Chinese internet company, who then owned 49% of the NBA's Brooklyn Nets.
+On January 23, 2019, the Liberty were sold to Joseph Tsai, co-founder of the Alibaba Group, a Chinese internet company, who then owned 49% of the NBA's Brooklyn Nets, and Clara Wu Tsai, an American businesswoman and founder of nonprofit organization Reform Alliance.
 Isiah Thomas was relieved of his duties a month later, on February 21, 2019.
 During the 2019 season, the Liberty played two games in Brooklyn at the Nets' home of the Barclays Center, with the rest still in White Plains.
-Later that year, Tsai became the sole owner of the Nets and the Barclays Center.
-For the 2020 season, Tsai relocated the Liberty to Brooklyn on a full-time basis.
+Later that year, Joseph Tsai became the sole owner of the Nets and the Barclays Center.
+For the 2020 season, the Tsais relocated the Liberty to Brooklyn on a full-time basis.

 The Liberty were major players in the 2020 WNBA draft, entering that draft with three first-round picks plus two in the early second round.
 Shortly before the draft, they traded former league MVP Tina Charles to the Washington Mystics in a deal that also involved the Dallas Wings.
 They chose Sabrina Ionescu as the first pick, with Megan Walker and Jazmine Jones selected later in that round.
 The team also introduced a new logo, featuring a simplified version of their Statue of Liberty branding.
 The color black was also made one of the primary colors, echoing the aesthetic of their NBA brother squad, the Brooklyn Nets.

 The Liberty began the 2020 season, held in a "bubble" in Bradenton, Florida, due to the COVID-19 pandemic, with seven rookies on their opening-night roster.
 The team suffered a major blow in their third game, in which Ionescu suffered a severe ankle sprain that ultimately ended her season.
 The Liberty ended the season with a league-worst 2–20 record.
 Despite the lack of wins, one of the first-year players, 12th overall pick Jazmine Jones, was named to the Associated Press and WNBA's All-Rookie teams.